imAtulSharma/Counter-App/ReadMe.md

 # Intents Playground

-I have made an Intent based application to do some intent based functions.
+I have made an Intent based application to do some intent based functions.<br>
+Download [APK](https://github.com/imAtulSharma/Counter-App/releases/download/v1.0/app-debug.apk) for the application.

 ## Features in the application